saastechacademy/foundation/udm/beginner/product-category-type.md

 ```

 #### 6. Promotions
-- **Purpose**: Promotions Category is special purpose category to promote specific type of products in specific section over the site to get the user attraction on products.
-For a catalog single promotion category will exist having prod catalog category type as PROMOTIONS.
+- **Purpose**: The Promotions Category is a specialized category designed to highlight specific products in designated sections of the site, aimed at attracting user attention.
+Each catalog can have a single Promotions Category with the catalog category type set to `PROMOTIONS` and its parent category is `BROWSE_ROOT`.
 - **Category Type**: `CATALOG_CATEGORY`
 - **Example**: Lets create the `PROMOTIONS` category and place relevant products in it.
 ABC's large phone was promoted during their annual sale.
 ```